MiriamPapp/photo-forum/docs/index.md

 # Prerequisites

 If you want to host Photo-Forum you will need some things in advance.
 There are descriptions how to set up all the needed stuff.
+The users of the forum will need their Internet browser only - they don't have to set anything up.
+The following first requirement is only needed for the person hosting a Photo-Forum.
+The users will use their usual device (PC, tablet, smartphone).

 1. **computer**
   This is a real requirement.
 You need a computer.
 A tablet or smartphone will not be enough.